kimiachenari/kimiachenari.github.io/index.md

 ### Software Skills
 #### ArcGIS | QGIS | Space Syntax| AutoCAD | Photoshop

-# self Projects
+# Projects
-## Climate change visualizations using Open-source Tools
+## Climate change visualizations using Google Earth Engine (GEE) and Python
 #### Urban Heat Island using Google Earth Engine (GEE)
 ![LST from 2013 to 2021 (Mashhad)](https://user-images.githubusercontent.com/104256716/173180442-6d1f4537-8b47-4a04-b46d-029930684e73.png)
 ##### The map depicts the mean land surface temperature (LST) of Mashhad city, Iran, from 2013 to 2021.
 The data source is a Landsat-8 TOA (Top-of-Atmosphere) image collection processed using Google Earth Engine (GEE) at a 100-meter scale.